LakeinLove/Mage-The-Awakening/Magic/Magic Concepts/Sympathy/Shadow Name.md

 ## Isolation

-A Shadow Name is a representation not just of the mage themselves, but of their reformation and Awakening; it is a tangible reminder of the distance they have between themselves and the Sleepers in their life.
+A Shadow Name is a representation not just of the mage themselves, but of their reformation and [[Awakening]]; it is a tangible reminder of the distance they have between themselves and the Sleepers in their life.

 It is, unsurprisingly, a focus of the [[Sympathy]] the mage forms as they act under that name, but it is also their admission that they are now, fundamentally, disconnected from those who were once closest to them.